AWS Certified SysOps Administrator – Associate (SOA-C02) Exam Learning Path

 AWS Certified SysOps Administrator – Associate (SOA-C02) Exam Summary

-• SOA-C02 is the first AWS exam that includes 2 sections
+• SOA-C02 is the first AWS exam that included 2 sections

 • Objective questions